chase-lab/biodiv-patterns-course-2022/week 2/2 - Tuesday/readme.md

 - How can we describe biodiversity numerically?
 - Accumulation curves and the Species Abundance Distribution
-- R packages for calculating bioidversity metrics
+- R packages for calculating biodiversity metrics
 - Calculating compositional differences between samples